-At the Law Offices of Randolph Rice, we have an unwavering commitment to providing our clients with the diligent legal representation that they deserve.
+At the Rice, Murtha & Psoras, we have an unwavering commitment to providing our clients with the diligent legal representation that they deserve.
 A head-on truck accident can leave a victim with long-term or fatal injuries due to the negligence of a truck driver in Baltimore.
-To schedule a free legal consultation, contact the Law Offices of Randolph Rice at (410) 694-7291, or contact us online.
+To schedule a free legal consultation, contact the Rice, Murtha & Psoras at (410) 694-7291, or contact us online.

 5 Common Causes of Head-On Truck Collisions in Baltimore, MD

 A head-on collision is when the front-end of a vehicle crashes into the front-end of another vehicle.
 Head-on crashes are the most dangerous type of car accidents because there is a high-potential for severe or fatal injuries.
 There are several reasons that a head-on truck accident may occur in Baltimore.